p4tc-dev/docs/why-p4tc.md

 ### So What Is Wrong With Current Kernel Offload Approaches?

-While the open source community development approach has helped to commoditize offloads, and provide stability it is also a double edged sword; it comes at a cost of a slower process and rigidity of features.
+While the open source community development approach has helped to commoditize offloads and provide stability, it is also a double edged sword; it comes at a cost of a slower process and enforced rigidity of features.

 Often the hardware has datapath capabilities that are hard or impossible to expose due to desire to conform to available kernel datapath abstractions.
+In particular this is contentious with newer hardware features which were designed with the thought "how would this work with the Linux kernel".
-Extending the kernel (to support these new features) by adding new extensions takes an unreasonably long time to upstream because care needs to be taken to ensure backward compatibility.
+Extending the kernel (to support these new features) by adding new extensions takes an unreasonably long time to upstream because care needs to be taken to ensure backward compatibility, etc.

-But even when datapath offload frameworks exist, such as the TC architecture, adding small extensions is non-trivial for the same (process) reasons.
+But even when datapath offload frameworks exist and are sufficient, such as the TC architecture, adding small extensions is non-trivial for the same (process) reasons.
-As an example, when an enterprise consumer requires a simple offload match to extend the tc *flower* classifier with the end goal to eventually be supported by a distro vendor such as RH, Ubuntu, SUSE etc it could take multiple years for such a feature to show up in the enterprise consumer's network.
+As an example, when an enterprise consumer requires a simple offload match to extend the tc *flower* classifier with the end goal to eventually be supported by a distro vendor such as RH, Ubuntu, SUSE etc it could take **multiple years** for such a feature to show up in the enterprise consumer's network.
 Adding a basic header field match offload (as trivial as that may sound),
 requires: